 Fill Out Your Forms

-All students moving to campus must be tested 1 – 3 weeks prior to move-in.
+All students moving to campus must be tested seven to ten days prior to move-in.
 Those out-of-state can request to have a kit mailed to them.
 Students may also obtain testing on their own and upload the results.
 Learn more about campus clinic dates and other information about COVID-19 testing.

 Fill out your emergency contact information through your MyRutgers portal.
 This information will be kept confidential and will only be utilized by university staff in the case of an emergency.